 It should come as no surprise that there are a multitude of fascinating and exciting places you can visit on the road trip from Chicago to Las Vegas.
 It is highly advisable that you invest at least a couple of days to check out some of these memorable sights:

-- Starved Rock State Park – Enjoy great hiking grounds with quiet naturalistic ambiance through deep forests, wooden walkways and bridges
+- Starved Rock State Park – Enjoy great hiking grounds with a quiet naturalistic ambiance through deep forests, wooden walkways and bridges.

 - Matthiessen State Park – Explore waterfalls, cascade falls and all sorts of charming naturalistic sights at Matthiessen State Park.

-- Rocky Mountain National Park – Become mesmerized at the lush plant life, dense wildlife and high mountain lakes and unforgettable landscapes at Rocky Mountain National Park
+- Rocky Mountain National Park – Become mesmerized at the lush plant life, dense wildlife and high mountain lakes and unforgettable landscapes at Rocky Mountain National Park.
+Keep in mind that the national park uses a timed entry permit system.
+Please check the national park's website to see if you need to make a reservation before your visit.

 - Dixie National Forest – If you are not fan of hiking or biking, Dixie National Forest is a great place where you can drive around and enjoy the breathtaking view points from the comfort of your seat.